Elusen Gofrestredlg: 1093577

 On a misty October 20th morning, 14 of us met at the train station car park to start the 9.5 mile ramble.
 We walked down to the river Towy, crossed the swing bridge and followed the river before crossing the Bethlehem road and entering Coed Tregyb, a Woodland Trust reserve.
 We walked through the mature woodland before heading back to the younger trees and back to the road again.
 From here we walked along the road and through Fairfach village over Towy bridge and entered Castle woods nature reserve.
 We stopped at Llandyfeisant church for some refreshment before continuing our journey through the woods to Dynefwr castle where we spent some time exploring the ancient ruins.
 Nearby was a small picnic area which came in handy for lunch.

 By now the mist had gone and the sun was shining as we continued into the deer park through ancient oak woodland surrounded by the beautiful, scenic landscape designed by Capability Brown.
 Eventually we walked past Dynevor Home Farm and crossed the by pass and walked towards Penybanc through fields before turning to our right and followed the path alongside a stream which led to Gurry Bank.
 We continued through some fields and eventually arrived at Cae William and followed the road back into Llandeilo and walked through the town before picking up the footpath at the end of Abbey Terrace which led us back to our cars.

 We all enjoyed the days walk and were blessed with the fine weather, and it was rounded off by some of with a visit to a local Inn.

-Text by Chris Wellings.
-Images by Zoe Lauder.
+Text and a picture by Chris Wellings.
+Other images by Zoe Lauder.